 Offices and conference rooms with lots of hard surfaces and high ceilings often have echo and speech intelligibility problems.
 As is the case with sound flanking between rooms, standard ceiling tiles do not usually have very good absorptive qualities either.

 As mentioned previously, sound tends to pass through them which allows for it to hit the ceiling deck and bounce back down.
 This can wreak havoc in rooms where speech intelligibility is of high importance (Ex.
 3).
 No one wants to be on a conference call where they cannot decipher what the person on the other line is saying and vice versa.
 While we almost always recommend absorptive wall panels in this type of situation, sometimes the make-up of the room does not allow for that type of treatment (lack of wall space, walls made from glass, etc.).
 Installing specialty absorptive ceiling tiles designed for acoustics can be a big help in this situation.
 These tiles use thicker materials (usually compressed fiberglass or melamine foam).
 This is to help dampen and reduce the amount of noise that can bounce around the room.

 Absorptive ceiling tiles come in many different styles and can have various facings to match the room’s decor.
-Examples include fabric-faced tiles, patterned foam tiles, metal-faced tiles, and wood-faced tiles.
+Examples include fabric-faced tiles, patterned foam tiles, metal-faced tiles, and wood wool.
 Certain tiles can even offer thermal benefits in addition to acoustic and these tiles also work well in open office areas, call centers, etc.